smartcontractkit/documentation/docs/Developer Reference/getting-help.md

 ## 5. Ask the community

-And lastly, you can always just in the [discord](https://discord.gg/2YHSAey) and see if there is a community member who might be able to help you out.
-One of the best ways to ask the community, is to drop a link to your stackoverflow question, issue, or forum where you're asking a Chainlink question.
-Remember, these are community members, and they are helping because they are wonderful kind individuals!
+And lastly, you can always ask the question in the [discord](https://discord.gg/2YHSAey) and see if there is a community member who might be able to help you out.
+One of the best ways to ask the community is to drop a link to your Stack Overflow question, issue, or the forum where you're asking a Chainlink question.
+Remember, these are community members, and they are helping because they are wonderful and kind individuals!